How long is a family session?

-Family sessions are one hour long, although I offer additional time slots for larger families or home sessions.
+Family sessions are typically one hour long, with the exception of day in the life sessions which are 3 hours.
+I offer additional time slots for larger families or home sessions by request.

 Absolutely not!
 I have done sessions for couples in their eighties, to families with adult children, to expectant mothers, to new parents.
 Each stage of life should be celebrated and documented!

 Yes.
-I hold liability insurance and coverage of my equipment on and off-site.
+I hold liability insurance as well as insurance to cover my equipment on and off-site.

 You will receive a personal license to use your images.
 The original copyright is owned by me.
 What does this mean?

-Yes: Make prints, albums, post them online (with credit to me as this shows appreciation of my work and allows me to stay in business).
+Yes: Make prints, albums, post them online (I love it when clients tag my page as this shows appreciation of my work and allows me to stay in business).

 No: You cannot sell them or profit from them in any way, alter them (croping, filters, photoshopping are all no-nos) or distribute them to vendors.
 I will do this to ensure that the vendors have the correct usage rights.

-Documentary family photography is about telling a story, capturing authentic moments and emotions.
-These sessions are highly personalised and focused on genuine interactions.
+Documentary family photography is a form of storytelling, capturing authentic moments and emotions.
+These sessions are highly personalized and focused on genuine interactions.
 There is no pressure to pose or smile, no reluctant participants, no matching outfits, no bribery, no stress.
 These sessions are there to capture the REAL stuff that passes by all too quickly in life.
 To show their missing teeth, their messy hair, the hysterical giggles, the pouts, the love.

-You’d be surprised what little moments are constantly happening.
+No one is boring!
+You’d be surprised at how the little moments that are happening turn out to be some of the most interesting images.
 It’s my job to look for unique and beautiful way to photograph the “boring moments”.

 These images are best displayed in an album or a wall display.
-Wall displays can be prints or canvas prints, and are usually a great mix of photos from your session.
+Wall displays can be prints or canvas prints.
 Kids LOVE to show off the albums whenever company visits.

 My clients choose this type of session because they are looking for something special, different and are drawn to my photo-journalistic approach to family photography.